This is the "77th Thevara

 In

-Periya Puranam, Sekkizhar mentions that after worshiping Lord Shiva of
+Periya Puranam, Sekkizhar mentions that after worshipping Lord Shiva of

 Ethirkolpadi, Thirugnanasambandar came to this temple.